Bay of Bourgneuf

 Until the Middle Ages the bay extended over a far greater area.
 Its shores reached the ports of Machecoul and Challans and was dotted with several islands, notably the Isle of Bouin.
 Silting of the bed of the bay followed by the creation of the polders and salt pans of the Marais Breton and Noirmoutier, significantly reducing the bay's area.

 Climate

 The isle of Noirmoutier encloses and shelters the bay and gives it a milder climate.
 It shares the relatively sunny exposure of the area south of the Loire.
-At Moutiers en Retz, July and August are the warmest months and January the coldest.
+At Moutiers-en-Retz, July and August (22°C) are the warmest months and January (8°C) the coldest.
 Summers are relatively dry.
 In winter, snow is infrequent as are periods of intense cold.
-Overall, annual sunshine is high for the region (over 2000 hours per year) including winter.
+Overall, annual sunshine is high for the region (over 2300 hours per year like in Noirmoutier) including winter.
 Autumns are often wet due to coastal storms, even if sunny days remain frequent.
+A non official temperature of 48°C has been releved here in 18 July of 2022.
 The climate is submediterranean in the Gaussen climate classification having one dry month (P < 2 × T).
-According to the Köppen climate classification, the climate is Oceanic climate Cfb.
+According to the Köppen climate classification, the climate is Mediterranean climate Csb.